Azure/c-util/devdoc/paged_sparse_array_requirements.md

 - Allocate or get an index (allocates if not exists, gets if exists)
 - Get an index (fails if not allocated)

+### Threading Model

+`PAGED_SPARSE_ARRAY` is a `THANDLE`, which means that the ownership of the array (reference counting, assignment, move) is thread-safe.
+However, the operations on the array contents (ALLOCATE, RELEASE, ALLOCATE_OR_GET, GET) are **not thread-safe**.

+If multiple threads need to access the same `PAGED_SPARSE_ARRAY` instance, the caller must provide external synchronization (e.g., using a mutex or SRW lock) to protect against concurrent modifications.

 ## Exposed API

 ```c